 “I know we can’t exactly celebrate but-”

-“I mean it when I say this, Henry,” He warned in the same voice he used to keep the younger boys from getting in trouble, “getting older is not a cause for celebration.”
+“I mean it when I say this, Henry,” he warned in the same voice he used to keep the younger boys from getting in trouble.
+“Getting older is not a cause for celebration.”

 He wiped his lips with the sleeve of his shirt without speaking, before weakly shaking his head at the ground between us.

-He gestured loosely to the young boys that flocked around us, “they can’t have the older ones doing this kind of work, do you understand?”
+He gestured loosely to the young boys that flocked around us.
+“They can’t have the older ones doing this kind of work, do you understand?”

-Before I had a chance to answer, he spun around a frizzy-haired boy working beside us who couldn’t have been more than nine years old.
-I swallowed my words as I glimpsed the tiny lumps on his right hand where his ring finger and pinky would be if they hadn’t been caught in the machinery.
+Before I had a chance to answer, he spun around a frizzy-haired boy working beside us.
+He couldn’t have been more than nine years old.
+I swallowed my words as I glimpsed the tiny lumps on his right hand, where his ring finger and pinky would be if they hadn’t been caught in the machinery.

-“And if that means working until I drop dead on these floors, so be it.
+“And if that means working until I drop dead on the floor, so be it.
 Because if he doesn’t want to go to work for his family, they will call him selfish.
 I want to live in a world where he can be selfish, Henry.”

 “Lower your voice.”

 I breathed heavily, realizing just how loud I had been by the looks I received from those around me.
-I wasn’t done yet though.
+I wasn’t done yet, though.

-“And some of these boys have come from places just as horrible,” I continued frantically, jutting my head towards a group of immigrants, “and yet they’re not any more used to this awfulness than the rest of-”
+“And some of these boys have come from places just as horrible,” I continued frantically, jutting my head toward a group of immigrants, “and yet they’re not any more used to this awfulness than the rest of-”

-“You don’t have to come from good to know we’ve got it bad.”
-He hissed.
+“You don’t have to come from good to know we’ve got it bad,” he hissed.

-“And yet, they just keep coming.”
-I sputtered.
+“And yet, they just keep coming,” I sputtered.
 “People just keep having children.
 It never stops.
 Why would you want to have children?
 Why would you want to put more people into this world?”